-times a list, 1d numpy array, or quantity array, containing the times of each spike.
+times (quantity array 1D, numpy array 1D, or list) The times of each spike.

-t_stop time at which SpikeTrain ends.
-This will be converted to the same units as the data.
+- units (quantity units) Required if times is a list or ndarray, not if it is a Quantity. - t_stop (quantity scalar, numpy scalar, or float) Time at which SpikeTrain ended.
+This will be converted to the same units as times.
 This argument is required because it specifies the period of time over which spikes could have occurred.
 Note that t_start is highly recommended for the same reason.